CDOT VOICES WELCOMES YOU

 It’s true – joining a choir is good for the soul.
 And CDOT Voices is always on the lookout for new members who can bring their unique sound, fresh energies and of course fun to the choir.

-We meet every Wednesday in the Youth Hall at the Stanford-le-Hope Methodist Church, from 8 to 10pm.
+We meet every Wednesday in the Gateway People's Centre, Stanford-le-Hope Methodist Church, from 8 to 10pm.
 New members are always welcome.

-So, if you would like more information, come to a rehearsal to meet us, or like complimentary tickets for our next concert please contact our Chairman, Jean Rawlinson.
+So, if you would like more information, come to a rehearsal to meet us or like complimentary tickets for our next concert please contact our Chair, Bernadette Tsocos.

 CONTACT DETAILS

-To contact our Chairman, Bernadette Tsocos, feel free to phone or email.
+To contact our Chair, Bernadette Tsocos, feel free to phone or email.

 Stanford -le-Hope,